-The WiSHFUL project hereby announces its fourth Open Call for Experiments, targeting advanced solutions for intelligent control of wireless networks using the WiSHFUL software platforms and its unified programming interfaces (UPIs), and using the facilities and hardware supported by the WiSHFUL Consortium.
+The WiSHFUL project hereby announces its fifth and last Open Call for Experiments, targeting advanced solutions for intelligent control of wireless networks using the WiSHFUL software platforms and its unified programming interfaces (UPIs), and using the wireless test facilities and hardware supported by the WiSHFUL Consortium.

-WiSHFUL has extended several wireless radio platforms with control plane functionality and as such offers an experimentation environment for early implementation and validation of end-to-end 5G solutions that improve resource utilization through advanced reconfigurability of radio and network settings.
-WiSHFUL further provides all the experimentation tools to validate 5G solutions and can adopt new 5G technologies from external experimenters and support new technologies within a minimum amount of time.
+WiSHFUL has extended several wireless radio platforms with control plane functionality and as such offers an experimentation environment for early implementation and validation of novel end-toend wireless solutions (IoT, 5G, LTE-WiFi coexistence, etc.) that improve resource utilization through advanced reconfigurability of radio and network settings.
+WiSHFUL further provides all the experimentation tools needed to validate innovative wireless solutions in realistic and complex use scenarios (large scale, high density, mobility, heterogeneous technologies, different interference conditions, testing in the field, etc.).
+WiSHFUL can also adopt new wireless technologies from external experimenters and support such technologies within a minimum amount of time and manpower effort.

-More information on the scope of this fourth Open Call of the WiSHFUL project can be found in section 4 of this document
+More information on the scope of this fifth Open Call of the WiSHFUL project can be found in section 4 of this document